-If you have any concerns about a child, please come and share your concerns immediately with either:
+If you have any concerns about a child, please come and share your concerns immediately with any of the following:

 LCSB (Lambeth Safeguarding Children Board) : For local advice on various safeguarding issues.